-Expats should also note that they're required by law to register their address at the local Public Service Bureau (PSB) as soon as they move in.
+Expats should also note that they're required by law, as per visa requirements, to register their address at the local Public Service Bureau (PSB) as soon as they move in.
 Hotels normally do this for guests, while those residing elsewhere must do this themselves.

 Types of accommodation in China

-Expats should be warned that a “standard apartment” in China could be anything from a tiny, dark room with squat toilets to a spacious apartment with internet facilities and marble floors.
+Expats should be warned that a 'standard apartment' in China could be anything from a tiny, dark room with squat toilets to a spacious apartment with internet facilities and marble floors.
 Of course, most apartments are somewhere in between.
-As a result, potential tenants should conduct thorough market research when they first arrive to ensure that they find a place they could reasonably occupy for an extended period of time.
+As a result, potential tenants should conduct thorough market research when they first arrive to ensure that they find a place they could reasonably occupy for an extended period.